TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Modules/MultiStepWizard.rst

 Multi-step wizard
 =================

-The JavaScript module :js:`MultiStepWizard` can be used to show a modal multi-step wizard with the following features:
+The `JavaScript`:pn: module :js:`MultiStepWizard` can be used to show a modal multi-step wizard with the following features:

 * Navigation to previous / next steps